Calgary Solar Company

 Flux Renewables is a Calgary-based solar and electrical contractor with 160+ completed installs across Alberta, including Calgary.
-Calgary is our home city — most of our installs are within a 30-minute drive of our shop.
-This page covers what applies specifically to a Calgary solar install: local irradiance and economics, ENMAX microgeneration interconnection, the 2026 City of Calgary CEIP residential financing terms, and the Calgary-specific engineering considerations we bake into every quote.
+Calgary is our home city and the largest share of our 160+ installs.
+We install across Calgary and the rest of Alberta out of one Calgary shop, but this page covers what applies specifically to a Calgary install: local irradiance and economics, ENMAX microgeneration interconnection, the 2026 City of Calgary CEIP residential financing terms, and the Calgary-specific engineering considerations we bake into every quote.

 The Numbers for a Calgary System